 - a.
 For each division you have two responsibilities: - b.
 Quote from readings to connect the division to the stance (prove that your selected civic stance supports the idea expressed in the division i.e. libertarians believe personal behavior should not be regulated; conservatives believe that some personal behaviors should be regulated) and - c.
 Explain why/how each of your divisions is good (or better than the others) for Americans.
 For instance, why are environmental regulations helpful?
 Why is it good (or bad) to regulate business?
-If you haven't done this yet, do it (see Developing Reasons).
+If you haven't done this yet, do it (see "How do I come up with/explain reasons" I&C 65).